 My kids also quit going to school on Halloween.
 This was especially true when they were in elementary school.
 The celebrations, decorations, and costume parades were all intense triggers and WAY too much for them.
 Once they hit middle school and high school, depending on what activities are going on that day, they can decide whether to go or not.
 If the decide not to, I call them in sick…because PTSD is a very real illness.
 We stay home, hang out in our jammies, watch tv, make cookies, and get things ready for our special family night.

-That’s not all, though.
-During the rest of the month of October, we skip the church Halloween party, as well as all other school festivals, office parties, and specifically Halloween themed community events.
+During the entire month of October, we skip all the church Halloween party, school festivals, office parties, and specifically Halloween themed community events.
 We don’t carve pumpkins, and I got rid of all the trick or treat buckets and old Halloween decorations (some of which I’d had for years and years.)
-The only thing I kept were my happy faced lighted pumpkins, which still adorn the top of my hutch all month long.
+The only things I kept were my happy-faced lighted pumpkins, which still adorn the top of my hutch all month long.

-As there is literally NO PLACE except our own home that is safe for us on Halloween night, that is where we stay.
+After many attempts to “go out” and do something fun, we realized there is literally NO PLACE except our own home that is safe for us and our kids on Halloween night.
+So, that is where we stay.
 During the big trick-or-treat festivities, we shut out all our lights, close all the curtains and blinds, hide in our basement, and have a very fun family party of our own.
 We watch movies, play video games, make a mess with silly string, and have a pizza party with all the trimmings.

-The kids can dress up if they want to.
+The kids can still dress up if they want to.
 The deal is, though, they have to use whatever we have at home.
 Sometimes they get creative and do some really fun stuff.
-Other years, they don’t care.
-The older they get, the less they care and that is just fine with us.
-One year they did convince our whole family to dress up as super heroes, though.
+Other years, they don’t really care.
+One year they did convince our whole family to dress up as superheroes, though.
 That was a lot of fun!

 In all the years we’ve been doing this, one silly little ritual has stuck.
 Regardless of what else we do that night, or how big my kids get, we still trick-or-treat…at home…in our hallway.
 We do a couple of rounds.
 Each person picks a door (we have just enough of them for all of us) and gets to hand out various items related to dinner.
 The first round is plates, cups, and utensils.
 The second round is various parts of our meal.
 We all take turns going door to door to collect our meal.
 Behind one door is a salad, another might have donuts or root beer floats, and mom or dad usually serve the pizza.

-By far the best part of our celebration is that our sweeties are tucked snugly and safely in their beds long before the insanity outside dies down (it usually runs well past 10:00 p.m.).
-We also no longer have the intense fallout we used to have for two months prior and 3 weeks post Halloween!
+By far the best part of our celebration is that our sweeties are tucked snugly and safely in their beds long before the insanity outside dies down (it usually runs well past 10:00 p.m. in these parts).
+We also no longer have the intense fallout we used to have for two months prior and 3 weeks post-Halloween!